Basel, Switzerland’s 3rd largest city deserves at least one day of your time. Read my inspirational ideas on what to do with 24 hours in Basel.

 After the town hall, we crossed some hidden courtyards, navigated through the narrow streets, walked some stairs, and visited the smallest museum of Basel.
 Super cute and tiny Hoosesagg museum is nothing like you’ve ever seen before!
 Go and discover it.

 Gothic church of Basel (Basel Münster)

-After all the tiny streets, the space opened up to us and we reached the wide open space of the Münsterplatz (square of the church) with the beautiful church standing fiercely at the head of it.
-The tiles reminded me a little of the main cathedral in Vienna and the Mattheus Church in Budapest, which made for a colorful surprise.
+After all the tiny streets, space opened up to us and we reached the wide-open space of the Münsterplatz (the square of the church) with the beautiful church standing fiercely at the head of it.

 After we took enough pictures, we found an almost hidden passageway, that led into the old and charming cloister hall.
 After Rome and Portugal, I’m a real sucker for monastery gardens and cloister halls.
 I loved this rare find.